inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 ingredients list is not on the can.
 If you call to ask about the ingredients, you  told that "you don't need to know."
 A notice on the si reminds you to drag your empties to the trashcan.
-Whoever tells a lie cannot be pure in heart -- and only the pure in heart can make a good soup.
+Whoever tells a lie cannot be re in heart -- and only the re in heart can  a good soup.
 		-- Ludwig Van Beethoven
 Punishment becomes ineffective after a certain point.
 Men become insensitive.
 		-- Eneg, "Patterns of Force", stardate 2534.7